 |Compensation, Benefits, and Job Analysis Specialists||8.4%||$63,000|

 |Human Resources Managers||9.0%||$113,300|

 Who Is Getting a Bachelor’s Degree in Human Resource Management?

 At the countrywide level, the racial-ethnic distribution of HR majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in HR.
-About 3.1% of those with this major are international students.
+HR appeals to people across the globe.
+About 2.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Human Resource Management Majors Make?

 The median early-career salary of human resource management students with a bachelor’s degree is $43,491 a year according to 2019-2020 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $40,851 (25th percentile) and $46,532 (75th percentile).